O1Wilson/FullStack_01/README.md

-# FullStack_01
+## FullStack_01

-**FullStack_01** is a comprehensive web interface designed by Owen Wilson (Me) to support creative teams in managing and interacting with AI-generated images.
-This full-stack solution integrates a user-friendly frontend with a robust backend, offering a seamless experience for generating, displaying, and managing visual content.
+**FullStack_01** is an innovative web application crafted by Owen Wilson (Me) to empower creative teams with seamless management and interaction capabilities for AI-generated images.
+This comprehensive full-stack solution merges a user-friendly frontend with a robust backend, offering an intuitive experience for generating, displaying, and administering visual content.

+### Key Functionalities

+**User Stories**: FullStack_01 is designed around 18 user stories that define its core functionalities, including:

+- Default tab activation and container visibility management.
+- Toggleable parameter dropdown for flexible settings viewing.
+- Seamless tab navigation for efficient content access.
+- Form submission with default value handling for complete data submission.
+- Display of AI-generated images in a responsive container with interaction options.
+- Download, delete, and upload functionalities for image management.
+- Robust AI image metadata capture, storage, retrieval, and management.
+- Enhanced query table functionality with sorting, filtering, and metadata viewing.
+- Automatic image fetching, pagination, and infinite scroll for optimal user experience.

+### Technical Overview

+**Technology Stack**: Built using modern technologies including HTML5, CSS3, JavaScript (React.js for frontend, Node.js for backend), and integrates RESTful APIs for seamless data exchange.
+Database management ensures efficient storage and retrieval of image metadata, supporting scalability and performance.

+---

 ## Table of Contents